-I love to feature Silves on this blog and my social networks.
+I love to feature Silves on this blog and on my social networks.
 It is one of the main cities in the Algarve.
-With History in every square inch, it delights tourists of all ages.
-I go there often because the Algarve is my home.
+With rich History in every square inch, it delights tourists of all ages.
+I go there often — especially in August — because the Algarve is my home.

 First, I thank you for choosing the south of Portugal.

-See a suggestion below.
-It is enough to visit what matters most in Silves — and then you can dedicate more of your time to other parts of the amazing Algarve.
+I don’t recommend you spend a night in Silves.
+A day trip — morning and afternoon, maybe less — should be enough to visit what matters most.
+So, you can dedicate more of your time to other parts of the amazing Algarve.

 I stop on the N124 road, which crosses the city, and start my journey from Coronel Figueiredo Street towards the Historical Center.
 The streets are narrow and steep, covered with stones — quite often, slippery stones.
-(Unfortunately, the visit is not proper for people with mobility disabilities.)
+(Unfortunately, the visit is improper for people with mobility disabilities.)

 To understand the area, see the following image from Google Maps.

-In front of the house shown in the previous two photos, we find a well-preserved, historic building: the Turret of the City Gate.
+In the opposite view from the previous two photos, we find a well-preserved, historic building: the Turret of the City Gate.
 It was connected to walls that protected the town.
 We can cross it to continue our historical journey.

-After crossing it, we see an interesting gift shop: Ana & Joana.
+After crossing the structure, we are right in front of an interesting gift shop: Ana & Joana.

 Some steps above, the Silves Cathedral appears.
 Although in poor condition, it is still worth a visit for being connected to Portugal’s historical events.